xinliulab/CIS5370_Computer_Security/proj4/README.md

 # 6. Inspecting the FAT Table Post-Format

-If you inspect `fsrecov.img` again using a binary tool like `xxd`, you’ll see that the FAT entries have been “cleared”:
+If you inspect `cis5370.img` again using a binary tool like `xxd`, you’ll see that the FAT entries have been “cleared”:

 ```
 00004000: f8ff ffff 0fff ffff 0000 0000 0000 0000  ................